Desbeers/Chord-Provider/README.md

 Clone the repository and build it with [GNOME Builder](https://apps.gnome.org/en-GB/Builder/).

-## macOS

-The project originally started as a native macOS SwiftUI application.

-The old macOS source code is still available in the repository, but it is no longer maintained and does not compile anymore.

-The Linux version is now the primary project.

 ## Limitations

 Not all chords in the database are correct, especially some of the more advanced chords.
 Contributions are welcome.